-On 6th June 2014, Henry saw his GP for the fitting of a 24-hour BP monitoring system and was instructed to keep it in place for 24 hours and remove at 6pm the next day.
+On 6th June 2014, Henry went to see his GP to fit a 24-hour BP monitoring system with instructions to keep it in place for 24 hours and to remove at 6 pm the next day.

-As instructed, Henry removed and returned the machine to his GP on 9th June and upon doing so, he felt instant relief.
+As instructed, on 9th June Henry then removed and returned the machine to his GP.

-On 11th June and buoyed by pain relief, Henry then started to encounter new obstacles.
+However, on 11th June Henry started to encounter new obstacles.

 By 14th June, Henry was in unbearable pain.

-It was Henry’s case in brief that the Defendant failed to apply a blood pressure cuff correctly and failed to provide appropriate advice in relation to its application and usage.
+It was Henry’s case the Defendant failed to apply a blood pressure cuff correctly.

 This resulted in extensive denervation of muscles in his left arm giving rise to weakness and muscle wasting.

-Whilst there has been some spontaneous recovery of the nerve supply to the muscles in his upper arm, Henry has been left with little functional improvement to date and it is anticipated that any further improvement would be modest at best.
+Whilst there has been some spontaneous recovery of the nerve supply to the muscles in Henry’s upper arm, he has been left with little functional improvement.

-All aspects of Henry’s life are now affected by the resulting disability and he now struggles with bimanual tasks and domestic activities.
+Henry’s life is now very different and he struggles with bimanual tasks and domestic activities.